QED-it/zkinterface/rust/src/GET_STARTED.md

 The following command validates that the statement is properly formatted in compliance with the selected profile (Arithmetic Circuit).

-It also acts as a simulator in place of a proving system, and reports whether a prover could convince a verifier.
+It also acts as a simulator in place of a proving system and reports whether a prover could convince a verifier.
 That is, it performs the computation described by the circuit and checks whether the witness satisfies the circuit.

     zkif --profile=AC simulate